The Tilden Prizes are awarded for advances in chemistry.

 - This should be experience gained as part of a scientific career excluding time spent in full-time education.
 Time spent as a postgraduate student should not be included e.g. Masters, PhD.
 Time spent as a post-doctoral researcher should be included.

-- Nominators will be asked to provide details of the nominee's professional experience, in relation to the above criteria.
+- Nominators will be asked to provide details of the nominee's professional experience, in relation to the above criteria (see below).
+The Prize Committee will consider this information in relation to the eligibility criteria, and they have the discretion to consider any nomination for a different prize under their remit.

-- Career breaks will be recognised, and applications are particularly encouraged from those whose career has spanned a break due to caring responsibilities or personal circumstances e.g. a period of parental/adoption leave, family commitments, illness or other exceptional circumstances.
+- Career breaks will be taken into consideration, and applications are particularly encouraged from those whose career has spanned a break due to caring responsibilities or personal circumstances e.g. a period of parental/adoption leave, family commitments, illness or other exceptional circumstances.

 To make a nomination, please use our online nominations system to submit the following information:

-- An up to date CV for the nominee (no longer than one A4 side, 11pt text), which should include a summary of their education and career
+- An up to date CV for the nominee (no longer than one A4 side, 11pt text), which should include a summary of their education and career, and a maximum of 5 relevant publications or patents.

 - A short citation describing what the nominee should be awarded for.
 This must be no longer than 250 characters (including spaces) and no longer than one sentence.